BTCPrivate/btcp-widget/guide-setup-full-node.md

 ## Support
 Should you have any issues regarding the setup as described above, please get in contact with us via your vendor account to ask for clarification on any of the above.
 Please note however we can't assist managing your own custom setup or code, only advise on the above setup until you are up and running.

+## Disclaimer
+We provide any pre-made server setups via an AMI and shell scripts mentioned for your usage and convinience, free of charge.
+Whilst we encourage only our solutions rather than any 3rd party implementations, we cannot take any responsibility for the setup, running, ownership, cost or legal responsibility in any way.
+This information and anything we provide above is for your benefit and ultimately we cannot be held responsible for anything you run.